Impressive standard and optional equipment; good on gas; reasonable sticker price; advanced engine technology; long standard warranty

 |Roadside Assistance||5 Years/60,000 Miles|

-2017 Chevrolet Sonic -- The Sonic is about the same size as the Rio and Rio 5-door, gets slightly better fuel economy and can be equipped with a turbocharged engine that makes it much more fun to drive.
-The Rio, on the other hand, has a better warranty.
+2016 Chevrolet Sonic -- The Sonic is about the same size as the Rio and Rio 5-door, gets slightly better fuel economy and can be equipped with a turbocharged engine that makes it much more fun to drive.
+The Rio, on the other hand, has a better warranty and offers more advanced technology and audio options.

-2017 Honda Fit -- The Fit offers more interior room, but its boxy hatchback styling isn't as handsome as the Rio 5-door's, and its warranty isn't as long.
-The Fit's resale value is superior to the Rio's, and it gets better fuel economy with a little less power.
+2016 Honda Fit -- The Fit offers more interior room, but its boxy hatchback styling isn't as handsome as the Rio 5-door's, and its warranty isn't as long.
+The new Fit's resale value is superior to the Rio's, and it gets better fuel economy with a little less hp.